kubernetes-sigs/cluster-api/docs/book/src/developer/tilt.md

 **live_reload_deps**: a list of files/directories to watch.
 If any of them changes, Tilt rebuilds the manager binary for the provider and performs a live update of the running container.

+**version**: allows to define the version to be used for the Provider CR.
+If empty, a default version will be used.

 **additional_docker_helper_commands** (String, default=""): Additional commands to be run in the helper image docker build. e.g.